eclipse-kura/kura/docs/references/mqtt-namespace.md

      * Active: Container is running
      * Installed: Container is starting
      * Uninstalled: Container has failed, or is stopped
+     * Unknown: Container state can not be determined

 #### Start a Container